-1.4 Further information on the microorganism (283/2013; 3)
+2.5 Further information on the microorganism

-1.4.1 Information on the occurrence or possible occurrence of the development of resistance of target organism(s) (283/2013; 3.5)
+2.5.1 Information on the occurrence or possible occurrence of the development of resistance of target organism(s) (283/2013; 3.5)

-Low risk plant protection products often have novel modes of action that do not show crossresistance with existing products, as such they can offer advantages to resistance management.
+Low risk PPPs often have novel modes of action that do not show cross-resistance with existing products, as such they can offer advantages to resistance management.
 It is however possible for pests or pathogens to develop resistance to certain low risk products.
 Resistance management therefore needs to be addressed.